Growth of quasi-convex subgroups in groups with a constricting element: Introduction

-\textbf{Acknowledgements.} The author is deeply indebted to his supervisors Yago Antolín and Rémi Coulon.
+\paragraph{Acknowledgements.} The author is deeply indebted to his supervisors Yago Antolín and Rémi Coulon.
 He would like to thank them for their many comments, suggestions, words of support and for reading earlier versions of this draft that helped to improve it from scratch.
-He would also like to acknowledge Markus Steenbock for the many virtual and non-virtual discussions at the very beginning.
-The author is grateful to the Centre Henri Lebesgue ANR-11-LABX-0020-01 for creating an attractive mathematical environment.
-He acknowledges support through the grant Outgoing Mobility 2021 of Rennes Métropole.
+He would also like to acknowledge Adrien Le Boudec, Jacob Russell, Alessandro Sisto, Juan Souto, Markus Steenbock and the anonymous referee for their comments and discussions.
+The author is grateful to the Centre Henri Lebesgue ANR-11-LABX-0020-01 for creating an attractive mathematical environment and to the Institut Henri Poincaré (UAR 839 CNRS-Sorbonne Université) for its hospitality and support (through LabEx CARMIN, ANR-10-LABX-59-01) during the trimester program \emph{Groups Acting on Fractals, Hyperbolicity and Self-Similarity} in Spring 2022.
+The author was supported by grant Outgoing Mobility 2021 funded by Rennes Métropole; and grants SEV-2015-0554-18-4 and PID2021-126254NB-I00 funded by MCIN/AEI/10.13039/501100011033.